mukeswebrian/analytics_group_project_Credit_Risk_Analysis/README.md

 # Project Questions:
-1. Which attributes of the provided dataset are the strongest indicators of credit risk?
+1. Based on the provided dataset, perform some descriptive analysis about the relationship between annual income and education level?
 2. Are there some attributes that are highly correlated?
+What impact might this have on your analysis?
+3. Are there some credit applicants that maybe considered as outliers?
+What makes them outliers?
+4. Which attributes of the provided dataset are the strongest indicators of credit risk?
-What implications might your findings have to the bank's approach to lending?
+5. What implications might your findings have to the bank's approach to lending?
-3. What additional data would you recommend for the bank to collect in order to make better credit risk predictions?
+6. What additional data would you recommend for the bank to collect in order to make better credit risk predictions?
 What challenges do you anticipate?